Lily James Says That Cousin Rose Won't Return To 'Downton Abbey'

 — Vulture (@vulture) July 15, 2018

-Other Downton originals have publicly posted on social media that they are excited to return to the Abbey for another chapter in the lives of the Crawley family.
+Other Downton originals have publicly posted on social media that they are excited to return to the abbey for another chapter in the lives of the Crawley family.
 Michelle Dockery, who played Lady Mary on the show, and Joanne Froggatt, who played Anna Bates, posted on social media that they are thrilled to return to the show which launched their careers.

 Dame Maggie Smith had previously stated that she had no interest in returning to the role of the Dowager Countess Violet on Downton Abbey because she didn’t think there was anything else to say.